How to Resolve Ambiguous Language in Wills and Trusts

 Patent Ambiguity

-A patent ambiguity occurs when the language of the document has more than one meaning and it is visible on the face of the document.
+A patent ambiguity occurs when the language of the document has more than one meaning, and it is visible on the face of the document.

 Patent ambiguous language examples in wills and trusts:

-- A provision of a decedent’s will names beneficiaries but fails to mention the gift being made to them.
+- A provision of a decedent’s will names estate beneficiaries but fails to mention the gift being made to them.

 - Two provisions of the same trust make the same gift of real property to two separate beneficiaries.